FOSSASystems/FOSSASAT-2/docs/Test Specification.md

 ### COMMST12 - Transmission Control Configuration
 ### Steps
 1. Send any frame that will make satellite respond (e.g. CMD_PING).
-2. Send valid CMD_SET_TRANSMIT_ENABLE frame with optional data byte set to 0 from ground station using LoRa modem.
+2. Send valid CMD_SET_TRANSMIT_ENABLE frame with first optional data byte set to 0 from ground station using LoRa modem.
 3. Repeat step 1 using both modems.
 4. Wait for at least 20 minutes.
-5. Send valid CMD_SET_TRANSMIT_ENABLE frame with optional data byte set to 1.
+5. Send valid CMD_SET_TRANSMIT_ENABLE frame with first optional data byte set to 1.
-3. Repeat step 1 using both modems.
+6. Repeat step 1 using both modems.
 7. Wait for at least 20 minutes.
+8. Repeat Steps 2 - 7 for the second optional data byte, which controls automated statistics transmissions.

 ### Expected Results
 1. Satellite shall respond with the correct response frame.